The Camden County Beverage Co., Fillmore & Bulson Streets, Camden, New Jersey

 The firm of F. A. Poth & Sons, Incorporated, of New Jersey, brewers of lager beer, sprang into existence in the year 1910, as the result of a desire on the part of the parent concern, F.A.
 Poth & Sons, Incorporated, of Pennsylvania to give the people of Camden a Brewery of their own, as…

-Camden’s brewery at Fillmore and Bulson Streets was built in 1904 by Joseph Baumgartner.
+The Camden County Beverage Co., Fillmore & Bulson Streets, Camden, New Jersey Camden’s brewery at Fillmore and Bulson Streets was built in 1904 by Joseph Baumgartner.
 The firm was known as the Camden City Brewery Incorporated until it was acquired by Frederick A. Poth, and operated by F.A.
-Poth & Sons Inc., a Philadelphia based brewery, in 1910.
-The plant was then modernized to current standards of…
+Poth & Sons Inc., a Philadelphia based…